smokers10/infrast/README.md

   port : 5432
   sender : "sender"
 ```
-### Basic Configuration Documentation
-Here the documentation of every configuration
-### 1. Aplication
-This configuration is used for basic configuration of your project to set port and aplication secret
-### 2. Postgres
-This configuration is used to setup postgres db basic configuration
-### 3. MongoDB
-This configuration is used to setup mongo db basic configuration
-### 4. SMTP
-This configuration is used to setup SMTP basic configuration

 ## User Management
 This feature can help you dealing with basic user management, This feature has functionality like :